bottenderjs/bottenderjs.github.io/content/docs/Guides-ErrorHandling.md

 # Error Handling

-When you develop a bot by Bottender, you can use the following approaches to handle error:
+When you develop a bot using Bottender, you can use the following approaches for error handling:
 - [Try Catch](#try-catch)
 - [onError](#onerror)